16th Guards Rifle Division: Vitebsk–Bogushevsk Offensive

 The offensive was resumed on February 2.
-Galitskiy formed his shock group from the 8th and 36th Guards Corps backed by the 1st Tank Corps and facing the 87th Infantry Division plus battlegroups from 20th Panzer and the 201st Security Divisions from Mashkina southward past Lake Zaronovskoe to Gorbachi.
-After an extensive artillery preparation the shock group quickly overcame the forward defenses of the 87th Infantry and in two days of fighting advanced up to 3+1/2 km The 16th and 84th Guards Divisions reached the western outskirts of Kisliaki and captured the German strongpoint at Gorodishche on the north shore of Lake Zaronovskoe.
-LIII Corps withdrew the battered 87th Infantry and replaced it with the far stronger Group Breidenbach from 20th Panzer.
-By the end of February 3, the shock group had made enough progress that General Bagramyan released the 26th Guards Rifle Division from 36th Guards Corps' second echelon, while 1st Tank Corps went into action the next morning.
-The tanks attacked along the Kozly and Mikhali axis at dawn and in two days of heavy fighting with the help of their supporting riflemen managed to advance another 4 km, taking Kozly and Novoselki before being halted by 20th Panzer.
+Galitsky formed his shock group from the 8th and 36th Guards Corps, backed by the 1st Tank Corps and facing the 87th Infantry Division, plus battlegroups from the 20th Panzer and the 201st Security Divisions from Mashkina, southward past Lake Zaronovskoe to Gorbachi.
+After an extensive artillery preparation, the shock group quickly overcame the forward defenses of the 87th Infantry, and in two days of fighting, advanced up to 3+1/2 km.
+The 16th and 84th Guards Divisions reached the western outskirts of Kisliaki and captured the German strongpoint at Gorodishche on the north shore of Lake Zaronovskoe.
+The LIII Corps withdrew the battered 87th Infantry and replaced it with the far stronger Group Breidenbach from the 20th Panzer.
+By the end of February 3, the shock group had made enough progress that General Bagramyan released the 26th Guards Rifle Division from 36th Guards Corps' second echelon, while the 1st Tank Corps went into action the next morning.
+The tanks attacked along the Kozly and Mikhali axis at dawn, and in two days of heavy fighting with the help of their supporting riflemen, managed to advance another 4 km, taking Kozly and Novoselki before being halted by the 20th Panzer.
 The attackers were now just 15 km northwest of downtown Vitebsk.

-By the end of February 5, although LIII Corps had lost considerable territory north of the Vitebsk–Sirotino road its defenses were firming up.
-To deal with this Bagramyan ordered Galitskiy to redirect 16th and 36th Guards Corps to the south.
-After a brief regrouping the attack began again on February 7, but 36th Corps made no notable progress before the offensive was halted on February 16.
-By now 1st Tank Corps had fewer than 10 tanks serviceable, the rifle divisions of 11th Guards Army numbered fewer than 3,000 personnel each due to nearly constant combat since mid-fall, and they had used up most of their ammunition.
-The next day Bagramyan was ordered to withdraw the Army for rest and refitting with the intention to commit it against Army Group North which was falling back from Leningrad.
+By the end of February 5, although the LIII Corps had lost considerable territory north of the Vitebsk–Sirotino road, its defenses were firming up.
+To deal with this, Bagramyan ordered Galitsky to redirect the 16th and 36th Guards Corps to the south.
+After a brief regrouping, the attack began again on February 7, but the 36th Corps made no notable progress before the offensive was halted on February 16.
+By now, the 1st Tank Corps had fewer than 10 tanks serviceable, the rifle divisions of the 11th Guards Army numbered fewer than 3,000 personnel each due to nearly constant combat since mid-fall, and they had used up most of their ammunition.
+The next day, Bagramyan was ordered to withdraw the Army for rest and refitting, with the intention to commit it against Army Group North, which was falling back from Leningrad.
 In the event, after a period in the Reserve of the Supreme High Command it was reassigned to 3rd Belorussian Front in May.
 The 16th Guards would remain in this Front for the duration.
-On April 27, Ryzhikov was briefly replaced in command by Lieutenant Colonel Vasilii Vasilevich Kilkhanidze but returned to his post on May 22.
+On April 27, Ryzhikov was briefly replaced in command by Lieutenant Colonel Vasily Vasilevich Kilkhanidze, but returned to his post on May 22.